Linear stability of the blowdown Ricci shrinker in 4D: Introduction

 A long-term goal would be a generic version of Perelman's canonical neighborhood theorem in dimension $4$.
 It would loosely say that, \textit{generically}, a region of \textit{high curvature} along Ricci flow must look like a region of a \textit{stable} shrinking or steady soliton.
 The optimistic hope is that there should only be a short list of such solitons.
 Additionally, the stability of solitons gives better analytical properties to the Ricci flow, as used in \cite{bk22}. \\

 Our purpose in the present article is to prove that the well-known blowdown soliton constructed in \cite{fik} must belong to the list of stable shrinking Ricci solitons.
 From a topological point of view, this says that the \textit{blowdown}, which is the opposite of a complex blow-up is a \textit{generic topological operation} performed by Ricci flow.
 In the specific case of the blowdown soliton, a geometric surgery is proposed in \cite{fik}: there is a Ricci flow through a blowdown singularity that starts with the shrinker for negative times, reaches its asymptotic cone at $t=0$, and then, as proposed in \cite{fik}, continues using an expander asymptotic to the same cone.
 This is topologically a blowdown since a $(-1)$-sphere has been deleted from the manifold.
 Of course, with the opposite orientation, this corresponds to a $(+1)$-sphere.
+If, as expected, the limit at the singular time is a manifold with conical singularities, then the procedure is described in \cite{GS} since the asymptotic cone of the blowdown soliton has nonnegative curvature operator.
 A treatment of the stability of the associated expander remains an interesting problem.